hypo69/hypo/docs/gemini/consultant/ru/utils/file.md

     exc_info: bool = True,
 ) -> bool:
     """
-    Save data to a text file.
+    Saves data to a text file.

-    :param data: Data to write (string, list of strings, or dictionary).
+    :param data: Data to write.
+Can be a string, list of strings, or a dictionary.
     :type data: str | list[str] | dict
     :param file_path: Path where the file will be saved.
-    :type file_path: str | Path
+    :type file_path: Union[str, Path]
-    :param mode: Write mode (`w` for write, `a` for append).
+    :param mode: Write mode ('w' for write, 'a' for append).
 Defaults to 'w'.
     :type mode: str
     :param exc_info: If True, logs traceback on error.
 Defaults to True.
     :type exc_info: bool